skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

-The sort of interface that would have been more convenient for live interaction would be something like what is found on most multithreaded platforms: a thread constructor that accepts a function as an argument.
+The sort of interface that would have been more convenient for live interaction would be something like what is found on most multi-threaded platforms: a thread constructor that accepts a function as an argument.

 {% highlight javascript %}